Aditi-Mhatre/reflection-detection/README.md

 ## Real-Time Reflection Detection

 The trained models were integrated with ROS 2 to observe their performance in a real-time inspection scenario.
+The results of all the models are recorded in the following video:

 [![Real-Time Reflection Detection for Reactive Planning in Autonomous Inspections](https://img.youtube.com/vi/GN886TdDpDs/0.jpg)](https://youtu.be/GN886TdDpDs?si=rXla7QeJcC7VNvYq)